IBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/connection1.png)

-* It will redirect you to `new connection` page.Here choose `Db2 on Cloud`, as shown below.
+* It will redirect you to `new connection` page.
+Here choose `Db2 on Cloud`, as shown below.

 ![](doc/source/images/connection2.png)

-* Fill in your `username,password,hostname and Database`.Leave `use a secure gateway` unchecked.
+* Fill in your `username,password,hostname and Database`.
+Leave `use a secure gateway` unchecked.

 ![](doc/source/images/connection3.png)

-* `NOTE: You can get username,password,hostname and Database credentials by creating/clicking New Credentials from your Db2 service instance on cloud, as shown below`.
+* `NOTE: You can get username, password, hostname and Database credentials by creating/clicking New Credentials from your Db2 service instance on cloud, as shown below`.

 ![](doc/source/images/connection4.png)